mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 Every one uses same button numbering, so if you make multiple adapters for different controllers, you have to teach buttons to emulator/game (or whole emulation system like RetroPie or RetrOrangePi) only once.

 #### Konami code
 You can also enable or disable Konami-code-shortcut.
 For now it works only with Genesis 6-button controller (X+Y+Z+UP (or DOWN)), SNES-controller (X+Y+R1+UP (or DOWN)) and PSX-controller (rectangle+circle+triangle+UP (or DOWN)).
-Some games demands that not other buttons are pressed before code and that's why only last pressed button can be button which have some function in emulator.
+"UP"-version is normal and "DOWN"-version swaps A and B. Some games demands that not other buttons are pressed before code and that's why only last pressed button can be button which have some function in emulator.

 https://en.wikipedia.org/wiki/Konami_Code
 https://en.wikipedia.org/wiki/List_of_Konami_code_games